Click button for more

 Blanketed by three different national forests, the Northeast Region is a recreational paradise.
 The area is renowned for its steelhead, rainbow and bullhead trout fishing, particularly on the Grande Ronde, Imnaha and Wallowa rivers.
 The pristine alpine lakes of 341,446-acre Eagle Cap Wilderness (located in the Wallowa-Whitman National Forest) have their own attraction for those who enjoy the solitude of a remote natural paradise.

-But Northeast Oregon isn’t just about wilderness, or the spectacular beauty of untouched nature.
-The small communities that pocket Oregon’s northeast corner tell their own unique story.
-Historical landmarks dating back to the Nez Perce’s domain hundreds of years ago can be found throughout this region, as can various cities and towns that were founded by European settlers in the late 1800s.
-The Oregon Trail Interpretive Center and Tamastslikt Cultural Institute, both in La Grande, offer two fascinating reflections of this region’s history and the people who call Oregon’s most remote region home.
+But Northeast Oregon isn't just about wilderness, or the spectacular beauty of untouched nature.
+The small communities that pocket Oregon's northeast corner tell their own unique story.
+Historical landmarks dating back to the Nez Perce's domain hundreds of years ago can be found throughout this region, as can various cities and towns that were founded by European settlers in the late 1800s.
+The Oregon Trail Interpretive Center, located 5 miles east of Baker City on Highway 86, and Tamastslikt Cultural Institute, located on the grounds of the Wildhorse Resort & Casino, 10 minutes east of Pendleton, offer two fascinating reflections of this region's history and the people who call Oregon's most remote region home.

 Clear Creek Inn